doberman24/react_calculator/README.md

-# Memory Game
+# React Calculator

 A simple calculator written in React.
 The code is divided into blocks and placed in different files.
 A more informative display than in the previous project.
 It is planned to finalize it.

-**The application can be launched by following the link http://calculator.samanig.ru.**
+**The application can be launched by following the link http://calculator.lixit.ru.**

 ## Available Scripts